-Students interrupt their clinical training after Year 4 to undertake the programme.
+Students interrupt their clinical training after Year 3 or 4 to undertake the programme.

-Students usually stay in the same research group for both placements, which has the advantage of allowing them to become an integrated part of the team and, by progressing through each project, gradually increase the depth and complexity of their research.
+Students stay in the same research group for the entire academic year, which has the advantage of allowing them to become an integrated part of the team and increases the depth and complexity of their research.

 Each student will be allocated a personal supervisor within their research group and also attend a series of 1:1 meetings with the course director or deputy to ensure learning goals are being achieved.